AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

  - We have to average with the previous result
  - We have to average multiple observations into a single vector
  - We should try a different subset of vectors (currently we only use three) from provided data.
+ - Maybe the star catalog is not 0 indexed but 1 indexed

 Sadly none of these ideas lead anywhere and it looks like we are stuck.

 We start investigating other solutions and the "Singular Value Decomposition (SVD) Method" described in [How to Estimate Attitude from Vector Observations](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19990104598.pdf) seems to be suitable.